ds4dm/EPECInstances/README.md

 # EPECInstances
-This repository contains instances for [https://github.com/ssriram1992/EPECsolve](EPEC).
+This repository contains EPEC instances for testing algorithms in [https://github.com/ssriram1992/EPECsolve](https://github.com/ssriram1992/EPECsolve).
 *Manuscript in preparation.
 Link will be shared once ready*

 ## A_345